Lutymane/Steam-Scripts/README.md

-Different scripts for steam

-Click 'Raw' to install
+User Scripts for Steam.

+Use Tampermonkey/Greasemonkey or similar

+To install you should click "Raw" button